Mermaid-Chart/idea-mermaid-chart-plugin/README.md

 1. Import project to IntelliJ IDEA
 2. Run "Execute Gradle Task" (you can find it by pressing Shift+Shift or in Gradle tab to the right of editor)
 3. Run "gradle buildPlugin"
 4. Then the plugin .zip can be found in $PROJECT_FOLDER/build/distribution folder

+* In case of any troubles try to Invalidate Caches and Restart